fwd-io/odl-hamburg/README.md

         docpad run

 3. Take a look at your fresh website at [http://localhost:9778](http://localhost:9778)
 4. Customize to your liking!
+Start by
-You can start by editing the texts in `src/documents/index.html.md`.
+    - Editing the texts in `src/documents/en.html.md`.
+    - Filling in some information about your organization in the docpad.coffee configuration file.

 For an example website, check out the [ODL Hamburg site](https://www.github.com/fwd-io/odl-hamburg).
 For hints regarding docpad, have a look at the [Docpad Documentation](http://docpad.org/docs/).

 Have Fun!